 Additionally, a customer-focused approach to coordinating services decreases the likelihood of subsequent re-entry into the public workforce system in cases where needed services were not provided or possible barriers were not addressed.
 Many disconnected youth ages 16 to 24 meet eligibility requirements for both WIOA title I youth activities and WIOA title II adult education.
-Co-enrollment between these two programs can be very beneficial to disconnected youth; it allows them to obtain work experience and occupational skills training through title I funding and literacy skills training through title II funding.
+Co-enrollment between these two programs can be very beneficial to disconnected youth; it allows them to obtain work experience and occupational skills training through title I funding.
 State program leaders need to develop explicit guidance for local providers in the areas of referral, assessment, performance accountability, and reporting of co-enrolled participants.